team-plask/3d-mcp/README.md

 **CRUD Operations as Foundation** because:
 - They map cleanly to what 3D applications need to do with entities
 - Standardized patterns reduce cognitive overhead
-- Auto-generation eliminates repetitive code
+- Auto-generation eliminates repetitive code using `createCrudOperations`
 - Every entity automatically gets the same consistent interface

 **Atomic and Compound Tool Separation** because: